Dogs and Raw Food Diets

 Is it okay for me to feed my dog raw food?
 Is that better than feeding prepared dry or canned food?

-The Centers for Disease Control and Prevention (CDC), the Center for Veterinary Medicine (CVM), and the US Food and Drug Administration (FDA) stand united in their position (based on very robust data) that feeding raw food to dogs is potentially dangerous to both the dog and to you.
+The Centers for Disease Control and Prevention (CDC) and the US Food and Drug Administration's Center for Veterinary Medicine stand united in their position (based on very robust data) that feeding raw food to dogs is potentially dangerous to both the dog and to you.

 A study conducted from 2011 through 2012, screened commercially available raw dog foods for bacteria that can cause illness.
 The raw dog food products were made from ground meat or sausage and frozen in tube-like packages.
 Nearly 25% of the raw food samples tested positive for harmful bacteria, including Salmonella ssp. and Listeria monocytogenes.
 These bacteria can pose a health risk for the dogs who eat the raw food, as well as for the dog owners who handle the food while preparing it.